Anne-Catherine de Ligniville, Madame Helvétius: In popular culture

 Madame Helvétius appears in the 2008 television drama series John Adams, in which she is played by Judith Magre.

 Madame Helvétius is mentioned briefly in the Robert Lawson children's book Ben and Me (1939) as having many important people at her dinners, and also having cats (distressing to the protagonist, who is a mouse) and a particularly disagreeable dog.

+She is portrayed in the Apple TV series " Franklin " by Jeanne Balibar.